olohmann/azure-hands-on-labs/labs/06_cicd_azure_devops/cicd_azure_devops.md

 1. When asked, click **Continue**.
 This will create a so called `organization` with the name of your account (e.g. `labuser`).
 The organization is the root object for your work in Azure DevOps and contains projects.

-1. You will arrive at a screen that asks you to ***Create a project to get started**.
+1. You will arrive at a screen that asks you to **Create a project to get started**.
 At that screen, enter "simplegreet" as the project name, leave everything else as default, then click **Create project**.
 Now we have everything ready to start a full development project for free, including backlogs, kanban boards, code repositories, building and deploying software and much more.
-What is not included in the *free* version of Azure DevOps is the compute power that is needed for performing the resource-intensive tasks of actually building and deploying software.
-Thus, to enable our CI/CD pipeline, we need to add one piece: A build agent.
-We will do that in the next exercise.

 ## Exercise 4: Create a build and release agent